 There were two settings that had a significant impact on performance:

 - Device Model Selection

 During my initial testing I found that my download speed was awful 2.72 Mbps, that is not a typo it was 2.72 Mbps after multiple tests.
 Checking the box to Disable hardware checksum offload restored my download speed to 255.53 Mbps.

 Open a web browser connection to http://192.168.1.1 and logged in as admin with password pfsense.
 From the top menu select System –> Advanced –> Network and then select the check box to disable Hardware Checksum Offloading.

 When I originally installed pfsense I used the Device Model Intel Gigabit Ethernet and although it provided a respectable download speed of 84.74 Mbps, switching to the Device Model Virtual Gigabit Ethernet provided the best download speed at 255.33 Mbps.

+In addition to conducting several performance tests I was also curious about CPU utilization.
 I monitored CPU Utilization during testing and found that utilization rates were relatively high spiking anywhere from 40% up to 60% during most tests.

 I recently had to conduct a software inventory on a customer’s VMware Software Defined Datacenter (SDDC).
 The environment consisted of the following VMware software products: